realmicrosoft/cwm/README.md

 <br>
-to test, first start up xephyr by running something like `Xephyr -ac -screen 1280x720 -br -reset -terminate 2 > /dev/null :1` and then use cargo to build and run cwm!
+to test, first start up xephyr by running something like `Xephyr -ac -screen 1280x720 -br -reset -terminate 2 > /dev/null :1` and then use cargo to build and run cwm! (remember to prefix with `env DESKTOP=:1` though!)